sinealis/from_above/README.md

 # Photos From Above
-Portfolio website - using HTML5, CSS3, Vanilla JavaScript and jQuery.
+Portfolio website of my aerial photos - writted in Vanilla JavaScript and jQuery.